ganeshgitrepo/Amount-of-WTFs-per-Project/README.md

 	javax.annotation.processing.Processor: Provider wtf.per.project.annotation.processing.WTFProcessor
 	not found

-Maven probably needs to be told where to find annotation processor WTFProcessor class.
-I need to look into that.
-Having said that, when I compile using IDE, I dont experience compilation errors.
+I strongly suspect it is a classpath issue and Maven needs to be told where to find annotation processor WTFProcessor class.
+I need to look into that when I have some free time.
+Having said that, I dont experience compilation errors when using an IDE.

 How to add support into your application
 ----------------------------------------